Our legal fees for applying for the grant of probate, collecting and distributing the assets

 - If the DWP query the benefits paid, it can take over 6 months for them to respond; and if the estate is contested or challenged in some way then that will significantly alter/affect the ability to administer the estate.

 The team’s experience:

 The Wills, Trusts & Probate team have a wealth of experience and deliver a high quality service to families and individuals.
 There are eight permanent staff and two trainees who are assisted by support staff.
-Work is supervised by Henry Anstey, Partner & Team Leader, who is supported by Paddy Appleton, Anne Dickens, Andrea Harrod, Jenny Newell, Fiona Prince, David Read, John Wright and trainees Joseph Stoehr and Ailsa Tennant.
+Work is supervised by Henry Anstey, Partner & Team Leader, who is supported by Paddy Appleton, Andrea Harrod, Jenny Newell, Fiona Prince, David Read, John Wright and Joseph Stoehr.
 Henry Anstey & Paddy Appleton are also recognised in the Legal 500 Guide as Leading Lawyers in their area of expertise.

 For further information on the service and experience that our Wills, Trusts & Probate team provide please visit our Wills, Trusts & Probate pages.

 For further information on our fees and on how our Wills Trusts & Probate team can help you or your family please call:

 - Oundle 01832 273506

 - St Neots 01480 702207